Adrian Chavarria

-Adrian Chavarria (born June 30, 1971) is the Spanish broadcaster for the National Basketball Association team, Houston Rockets.
+Adrian Chavarria (born June 30, 1971) is an American broadcaster, known as the Spanish broadcaster for the National Basketball Association team, Houston Rockets.

-Chavarria and family moved between his birthplace (Los Angeles) and the ancestral home (Costa Rica) during his youth.
+Chavarria and his family moved between his birthplace (Los Angeles) and the ancestral home (Costa Rica) during his youth.
 He was in Costa Rica 1974–1980 and 1985–1990.
 After graduating high school in Costa Rica in 1989, Chavarria moved (by himself) to Houston, to further his education and follow his dream to become a broadcaster.
 He received his degree in radio/television from the University of Houston in 1996.

 Chavarria's experience in broadcasting began as an intern with Telemundo in 1993.
 For three years he worked for Fox Sports Americas, and later Fox Sports World en Espanol, as a college basketball analyst, as well as a reporter for various sporting events.

 Chavarria began his career with the Houston Rockets in the 1995–96 basketball season, as a color commentator.
-He was promoted to play-by-play announcer shortly thereafter in the 1996-1997 season.
+He was promoted to play-by-play announcer shortly thereafter in the 1996–1997 season.